mctantwerp/Canvas-LMS-Discord-BOT/README.md

 after that copy the generated url at the bottom of the screen and open it in a new tab, this will give you the option to invite the bot to a certain server.

 ### Step 2: clone the repository on your server
+1. run `npm install`
+2. create .env file (copy the example file)
+3. go back to your discord application, go the bot --> reset token --> this is the DISCORD_TOKEN= in your .env
+4.